lightning/bolts/02-peer-protocol.md

 been received and no HTLCs remain in either commitment transaction.

-A sending node MUST set `fee_satoshis` lower than or equal to the fee of the final commitment transaction.
+A sending node MUST set `fee_satoshis` lower than or equal to the base fee of the final commitment transaction as calculated in [BOLT #3](03-transactions.md#fee-calculation).

 The sender SHOULD set the initial `fee_satoshis` according to its estimate of cost of inclusion in a block.